 This article is mostly concerned with the recycling of an electric toothbrush, but you should no many more electrical items can be recycled.

-Almost all electrical items with a plug or a battery can be recycled, including the following:
+Almost all electrical items with a plug or a battery can be recycled to some degree, including the following:

 - Large household appliances